benbaptist/minecraft-wrapper/documentation/minecraft.rst

         Pardon an IP.

-        :ipaddress: a valid IPV4 address to pardon.
+        :arg ipaddress: a valid IPV4 address to pardon.

-        :Returns:  String describing the operation's outcome.
+        :returns:  String describing the operation's outcome.